Marine biology: Mammals

 polar bear.
-All are air-breathing, meaning that while some such as the sperm whale can dive for prolonged periods, all must return to the surface to breathe.
+All are air-breathing, meaning that while some, such as the sperm whale, can dive for prolonged periods, all must return to the surface to breathe.

 Subfields

-The marine ecosystem is large, and thus there are many sub-fields of marine biology.
+The marine ecosystem is large, and thus there are many subfields of marine biology.
 Most involve studying specializations of particular animal groups, such as phycology, invertebrate zoology and ichthyology.
 Other subfields study the physical effects of continual immersion in sea water and the ocean in general, adaptation to a salty environment, and the effects of changing various oceanic properties on marine life.
 A subfield of marine biology studies the relationships between oceans and ocean life, and global warming and environmental issues (such as carbon dioxide displacement).
 Recent marine biotechnology has focused largely on marine biomolecules, especially proteins, that may have uses in medicine or engineering.
 Marine environments are the home to many exotic biological materials that may inspire biomimetic materials.

-Through constant monitoring of the ocean, there have been discoveries of marine life which could be used to create remedies for certain diseases such as cancer and leukemia.
-In addition, Ziconotide, an approved drug used to treat pain, was created from a snail which resides in the ocean.
+Through constant monitoring of the ocean, there have been discoveries of marine life that could be used to create remedies for certain diseases such as cancer and leukemia.
+In addition, Ziconotide, an approved drug used to treat pain, was created from a snail that resides in the ocean.